 2Carnegie units earned for Compensatory Mathematics courses cannot be included as any of the four (4) Math Carnegie units required for graduation; however, Carnegie units earned for these courses may be included in the general elective graduation requirements.
 Compensatory Mathematics may be taken only if a credit-bearing Math course is taken in the same school year.
 CCR Mathematics Grade 8, Ready for High School Mathematics, and Foundations of Algebra cannot be taken after a student has received a Carnegie unit in the CCR Algebra I course.
 At least two (2) of the four (4) required mathematics Carnegie units must be earned in courses higher than the CCR Algebra I course.
 The Ready for High School Mathematics course shall only be available for 8th grade or 9th grade students.
 Foundations of Algebra shall only be available for 9th grade students.
-MYP Geometry, MYP Algebra II, IB-DP Mathematics I, IB-DP Mathematics I, IB-DP Mathematical Studies I, and IB-DP Mathematical Studies II are allowable mathematics courses higher than Algebra I for IB students.
-Cambridge IGCSE Mathematics I may be accepted in lieu of Algebra I. One (1) of the four (4) required Carnegie units for mathematics may be in AP Computer Science Principles.
+MYP Geometry, MYP Algebra II, IB-DP Mathematics I, IB-DP Mathematics II, IB-DP Mathematical Studies II, and IB-DP Mathematics I may be accepted in lieu of Algebra I. One (1) of the four (4) required Carnegie units for mathematics may be in AP Computer Science Principles.
 If used for a mathematics unit, AP Computer Science Principles cannot then also be used for a science or computer science unit.
 For approved Career and Technical course substitutions see Appendix A-12.